bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 Or instances can be created via the UI (see :ref:`UI_Instances`).

 To start processing you should launch instances one by one.
-Use REST API (see :ref:`REST_API`) or the Web UI (see :ref:`UI_Guide`) to start processing and monitor the task execution.
+Use REST API (see :ref:`REST-API-Start-Instance`) or the Web UI (see :ref:`UI_Instances`) to start processing and monitor the task execution.

 Running Pre-built |VirtualBox (TM)| Image